 In the last three years, I've noticed in the blog world how many ways you can make Hamburger Steak.
 This old fashioned American classic dish is packed with flavor and doesn't break the bank,

 At my house growing up, Mother called it Hamburger Patties With Gravy.
 When I came into the Little family, this was one of the first meals I had, and I must say the words Hamburger Steak With Creamy Gravy had a whole new meaning to me.
 My Mother-in-law shaped all the hamburger meat into one large 2-inch high square, and then she would put a layer of salt and pepper on the top and the bottom of the meat.
 Then she would cut the steaks in the shape of a little rectangle, and then dredge them in flour, and salt and pepper again.
 Her secret to mouthwatering steaks was to layer the seasonings (a woman with a lot of wisdom).

 When I started making Hamburger Steak With Creamy Gravy, I added a few more seasonings than just salt and pepper and made mine into round patties or steak finger shape, but there was no changing the gravy.
 She would make it from the drippings in the bottom of the skillet with a little flour and milk,

-This is a simple recipe, but the gravy is what seals the meal for me--it just keeps in all that juiciness of the meat.
-Hope you have some of this Country Hamburger Steak With Creamy Gravy real soon, because I know you are going to enjoy it!
+This recipe is simple, but the gravy is what wows me--it just keeps in all that juiciness of the meat.
+Hope you have some of this Hamburger Steak With Creamy Gravy real soon, because I know you are going to enjoy it!

 1 1/2 lbs. hamburger (recommend 85/15)